Integrated reporting: A clearer view of value creation

 What is integrated reporting?

-The International Integrated Reporting Council (IIRC) was established in 2010, and its members are regulators, investors, companies, financial standard setters, non-government organisations and accounting professionals, including our CEO.
+The International Integrated Reporting Council (IIRC) was formed in 2010.
+Its members include regulators, investors, companies, financial standard setters, NGOs and accounting professionals – including a CA ANZ representative.

 Integrated reporting is voluntary in Australia and New Zealand.